precice/tutorials/FSI/two_flap_perp_2D/OpenFOAM-deal.II/wiki.md

 ## Why multi-coupling?

 This is a case with three participants: the fluid and each flap.
-In preCICE there are two options to couple more than two participants.
-A brief description of the options can be found in the wiki ( https://github.com/precice/precice/wiki/Multi-Coupling-Configuration ).
-The first option is known as the Composition of Bicoupling Schemes and we must specify the exchange of data in a participant to participant manner.
-However such explicit couplings schemes are not suited for fluid-structure interations [1].
-Thus in this case we use the second option, which is known as Fully-Implicit Multi-Coupling.
+In preCICE, there are [two options to couple more than two participants](https://github.com/precice/precice/wiki/Multi-Coupling-Configuration).
+The first option a composition of bicoupling schemes, in which we must specify the exchange of data in a participant to participant manner.
+However, such explicit couplings schemes are not suited for fluid-structure interations [1].
+Thus, in this case, we use the second option, fully-implicit multi-coupling.

-This option is selected in the file 'precice-config.xml':
+We can set this in our 'precice-config.xml':

 ~~~
     <coupling-scheme:multi>